veliovgroup/flow-router/README.md

 ```

 ## onNoData hook
-`onNoData` this hook is triggered instead of `action` in case if `data` hook returns falsy value.
+`onNoData` hook is triggered instead of `action` in case when `data` hook returned falsy value.
 It is called with two arguments `params` and `queryParams`, same as `action`.
 Let's render `_404` template in it.
 You may run any JavaScript code inside it, for example instead of rendering *404* template you may redirect user somewhere.
 ```javascript
 FlowRouter.route('/post/:_id', {
   name: 'post',